kadavilrahul/generate_html_from_csv/README.md

 ```bash
 nano replace.sh
 ```
-Copy using CTRl+C and paste using right click
+- Copy contents using CTRl+C and paste using right click to paste contents
-Then Run:
+- Then Run:
 ```bash
 bash replace.sh
 ```